sharmainegaw/around-la-salle-in-80-days/README.md

 ## Running the Application

-You may run .JAR file to start the application or run it in an IDE.
+You may run alsid.jar file to start the application or run it in an IDE.

 ## Built With
 * Java, using IntelliJ